 This is my second time shooting Kodak Pro Image 100.
 I used Kodak Pro Image 100 last fall, mostly while attending an outdoor beer garden hosted by Flounder Brewing Co.
 At that time, I was using the Minolta X-700.
 This roll was exposed using my Minolta XD-11 and Minolta MD Rokkor-X 45mm f/2 lens.

 The Minolta XD-11 is a 35mm film SLR camera produced by Minolta in Japan from 1977 to 1984.
+The Minolta MD Rokkor-X 45mm f/2.8 was a popular lens among photographers who valued its excellent optical quality, compact size, and lightweight design.
 It was designed as a high-end camera, offering advanced features and excellent performance for serious photographers.
 The XD-11 has a solid, all-metal body that is durable and well-balanced.
 It features a bright viewfinder that shows the entire frame and provides a clear, accurate view of the scene.
 The viewfinder also displays the aperture, shutter speed settings, and a battery check indicator.
 The camera has a wide range of exposure control modes, including manual, aperture priority, shutter priority, and program modes.
 It also features a unique "aperture-preferred automatic" mode, allowing the photographer to set the aperture and let the camera automatically adjust the shutter speed for proper exposure.

 The XD-11 has a fast and accurate through-the-lens (TTL) metering system that uses a silicon photodiode sensor to measure light.
 The metering system provides accurate exposure readings even in difficult lighting conditions, and it also features a centre-weighted averaging mode for more precise metering.
 Other features of the XD-11 include a self-timer, multiple exposure capability, and a depth-of-field preview button.
 It also has a metal focal plane shutter that can operate at speeds up to 1/1000th of a second.
 The Minolta XD-11’s compact size and rugged construction make it a popular choice for photographers who want a high-quality, easy-to-use and reliable SLR camera.